MotorDynamicsLab/Apogee/README.md

 # Apogee
-A toolhead upgrade for Creality Ender 3 printer series using the orbiter extruder
+A toolhead upgrade for Creality Ender 3 printer series using the orbiter extruder.
+Designed by Róbert Lőrincz, see his project page [here](https://orbiterprojects.com/ender-3-v2/).